-- before its status has been changed, the benefits cannot be replaced. - b.
+- 3. Conversion to a cash authorization is performed through the eligibility system link with the E-FUNDS EDGE EBT system and is completed within three (3) days of the request. - C. Lost, Stolen, or Damaged EBT Cards - 1.
+Cardholders must report lost, stolen, or damaged RI EBT cards to the Rhode Island Customer Service Line at 1-888-979-9939. - a.
+The Customer Service Representative invalidates the card thereby protecting the unused benefit amounts.
+If someone uses the card before its status has been changed, the benefits cannot be replaced. - b.
 No fee is charged for the replacement of any lost, stolen, or damaged RI EBT card. - 2.
 Cardholders may request a new card by completing request for replacement form or contacting a DHS field office. - a.
 Arrival of the card should be within three to five (3-5) business days. - b.
 In certain circumstances, an EBT card may be provided at the local SNAP office. - (1) The DHS agency representative is responsible for determining the instances when it is necessary to provide an EBT card at the office. - (2) Circumstances that are beyond a household member's control and necessitate an in-office issuance of an EBT card include: - (AA) A catastrophe caused by fire, flood, or a severe weather condition. - (BB) Lost or stolen mail confirmed by the Postal Service; - (CC) Unanticipated household emergency or theft; - (DD) Domestic violence situation; - (EE) Homelessness - c.
-Cardholders who request a fourth (4th) replacement EBT card within a twelve (12) month period will be sent a notice alerting the household that their EBT account will be monitored for potential suspicious activity.
-If another replacement card is subsequently requested and trafficking is suspected, a referral shall be made to the Office of Internal Audit for investigation of suspicious fraud and trafficking activity of the EBT card. - (1) Replacement cards are counted according to those issued collectively within a case, not according to those issued per individual(s). - (2) Documented violations may result in one (1) or more of the following actions:
+Cardholders who request five (5) or more replacement EBT cards within a twelve (12) month period will be required to contact the Department prior to the release of the fifth (5th) or more card to explain the reason(s) for excessive replacements.
+After contact with DHS staff, a referral may be made to the Office of Internal Audit for investigation of misuse or abuse of the EBT card, provided there are no other extenuating circumstances.
+A referral to the Office of Internal Audit will be made if no contact is initiated by a requesting household within thirty (30) days of the replacement card request.

-- (AA) Disqualification from the program (See § 1.9 of this Part for more information about disqualification relating to trafficking); - (BB) Recovery through recoupment/restitution (See §§ 1.17 and 1.17.1 of this Part for policy relating to establishing and collecting claims against households); and/or - (CC) Referral for criminal prosecution. - (3) In all cases, the agency shall act to protect households containing homeless persons, elderly or disabled members, victims of crimes, and other vulnerable persons who may lose EBT cards but are not committing fraud.
+- (1) Replacement cards are counted according to those issued collectively within a case, not according to those issued per individual(s). - (2) Documented violations may result in one (1) or more of the following actions: - (AA) Disqualification from the program (See § 1.9 of this Part for more information about disqualification relating to trafficking); - (BB) Recovery through recoupment/restitution (See §§ 1.17 and 1.17.1 of this Part for policy relating to establishing and collecting claims against households); and/or - (CC) Referral for criminal prosecution. - (3) In all cases, the agency shall act to protect households containing homeless persons, elderly or disabled members, victims of crimes, and other vulnerable persons who may lose EBT cards but are not committing fraud.

-C. EBT Cards for Authorized Representatives
+D. EBT Cards for Authorized Representatives